Hungarian Jews call on Orban to prevent planned statue for WW2 politician

 The right-wing government of Prime Minister Viktor Orban’s Fidesz party last year faced accusations of whitewashing its past when it erected another statue in Budapest depicting Hungarians as victims of World War Two.

-A private foundation in Szekesfehervar, west of Budapest, wants to put up the statue in honor of Homan, a former historian and politician.
+A private foundation in Szekesfehervar, west of Budapest, wants to put up the statue in honour of Homan, a former historian and politician.

 He was a member of Hungary’s parliament representing Szekesfehervar between 1932 and 1944, at a time when hundreds of thousands of Jews perished in concentration camps.